LukeGrahamLandry/franca/devlog.md

     but i can't seem to reproduce it locally.
   - failing at the end on compiling minic was just because i wasn't chdir-ing out to the right place after cloning the git repo so it didn't work the first time.
+- another dependency on universe state is when i use libc_allocator. need to make sure everything passes with BlockAlloc.
+  - bf/c_string.fr fails but only when reusing CompCtx in compiler/test.fr. safety check in move_from_module for fold.fr/Kw() when compiling import_c for comptime. its not about reusing CompCtx, it's about dropping a QbeModule? maybe that just double frees into the general_allocator. i think it must be a BlockAlloc bug because it works with DebugAlloc which is much more aggressive about catching misuse.
+    (still not fixed; and more things don't work with DebugAlloc tho: import_c/wuffs/gif.c, compiler/test.fr/kaleidoscope)
+- finding some leaks with DebugAlloc
+  - default_build_options. make a copy in init_self_hosted so it doesn't have to stay live.
+  - QbeModule.(libraries, macho_function_starts)
+  - walk_directory wasn't calling closedir out of fear you'd early return?
+  - relatedly the LocationResolverNode in compile_cached should get popped but still needs to leak
+  - STDLIB_PATH
+- implemented DebugAlloc
+  - i should have done this a long time ago. only one of those leaks (closedir) was interesting (the rest were finite and round to zero) but having it just dump a stack trace of exactly where the problem is makes it a fun little game to make sure all the memory gets cleaned up instead of an infinite slog.
+    - still needs a lot of work to be generally useful but it's a very good first step.
+    - it's a nice validation of the idea that debugging tools can just be a library that gets bundled into your program instead of an external tool.
+    - and like i didn't quite realize how good for morale any tiny thing i can do to get rid of confusion. in hindsight it's obvious and ive had similar moments before, but i should really be putting more effort into tooling that lets you tell what the fuck the program is actually doing.

 ## (Jul 17)